Vince Morales: Post UFC career

 Morales faced Teruto Ishihara on May 3, 2023, at XMMA 6: Bash at the Beach.
 He won the bout in the third round, choking out Ishihara via anaconda choke.

 Morales faced Yuki Motoya on December 31, 2023 at Rizin 45, winning the bout via unanimous decision.

 Morales faced reigning UFL Bantamweight champion Hunter Azure for his title at United Fight League 5 on August 30, 2024.
 He would win the fight via submission in the third round after submitting Azure with a Peruvian necktie thus becoming the new UFL Bantamweight Champion.

 Return to UFC

 On short notice and replacing Felipe Lima, Morales made his return to the UFC and faced Taylor Lapilus on September 28, 2024 at UFC Fight Night 243.
 He lost the fight by unanimous decision.

 Morales faced promotional newcomer Elijah Smith on February 15, 2025 at UFC Fight Night 251.
 He lost the fight by unanimous decision.

 Morales faced Raul Rosas Jr. on March 29, 2025 at UFC on ESPN 64.
 He lost the fight by unanimous decision.

+Morales faced Colby Thicknesse on May 2, 2026 at UFC Fight Night 275.
+He lost the fight by unanimous decision.

+On May 29, 2026, it was reported that Morales was once again removed from the UFC roster.